-When you have a clear favorite color, it's a no-brainer to paint your front door.
+When you have a clear favorite color, it's a no-brainer to paint your front door with it.
 And it's hard to beat the cool factor that comes from a vibrant blue front door like this one.
 The shade is a modern mid-blue that's not too light and not too dark.
-Best of all, it connects back to the accent colors in other favorite items like the owner's longboard.
+Best of all, it connects back to the accent colors in other favorite items, like the owner's longboard.

 The Real Teal

 This metallic gold door shines bright to welcome guests to L.A.'s Hotel Covell.
-Against a backdrop of more textural, aged elements like brick walls, it's a chic, smooth, glam touch.
+Against a backdrop of more textured, aged elements like brick walls, it's a chic, smooth, glam touch.